California AG sees no grounds for charging police in black man's killing

 SACRAMENTO, Calif.
-(Reuters) - California’s top law enforcement official said on Tuesday an independent investigation by his office found no criminal charges were warranted against two Sacramento policemen in the fatal shooting of an unarmed black man last year.
+(Reuters) - California’s top law enforcement official said on Tuesday an independent investigation by his office found no grounds to criminally charge two Sacramento policemen who shot an unarmed black man to death in his grandparents’ backyard last year.

 The findings announced by Attorney General Xavier Becerra agreed with the Sacramento County prosecutor’s own conclusion that the two officers had legitimate reason to believe the man, Stephon Clark, 22, posed a lethal threat to them.

-The DA’s decision on Saturday not to prosecute the officers, who police said mistook Clark’s cell phone for a gun, has angered community activists and touched off three nights of protests in Sacramento, the state capital.
+The D.A.’s decision on Saturday not to prosecute the officers, who police said mistook Clark’s cell phone for a gun, has angered community activists and touched off three nights of protests in Sacramento, the state capital.

-More than 80 people were arrested in Monday night’s demonstrations, including a reporter for the Sacramento Bee, the newspaper reported.
+Becerra, speaking to reporters after a lengthy private meeting on Tuesday with members of Clark’s family, including his mother, said the 11-month probe by his office closes the criminal investigation of what he called a “tragedy.”

+But the U.S. Attorney for the Eastern District of California, McGregor Scott, said later in the day that his office was opening a separate inquiry with the FBI into whether the shooting constituted a violation of Clark’s civil rights.

 Clark, a father of two, was killed on the night of March 18, 2018, in the backyard of his grandparents’ home in a hail of 20 bullets fired by the two officers responding to a report of someone smashing car windows on the street.